sendbird/sendbird-uikit-react/README.md

 ```
 * .eslintrc.json lints ts files and .eslintrc.js lints js files

-### Typescript

-* We are trying to progressively move our source code to typescript - which means older JS code and newly written TS code will coxist while we migrate older JS code to TS
-* .eslintrc.json lints ts files and .eslintrc.js lints js files
-* Type definition file can be `scripts/index.d.ts` which will be copied to `/dist` directory

 ### Webpack 5

 Webpack 5 removes stream and buffer componets from default polyfill